-We believe our marketed product, ZTlido, has multiple advantages over currently available prescription and over-the-counter ("OTC") lidocaine patches, of which over 147 million and 136 million of such patches were sold in the United States in 2021 and 2020, respectively. according to Symphony Healthcare.
-We have sold 6,336,032 and 7,011,112 ZTlido patches in the United States in 2020 and 2021, respectively.
+We believe our marketed product, ZTlido, has multiple advantages over currently available prescription and over-the-counter ("OTC") lidocaine patches, of which over 147 million and 136 million of such patches were sold in the United States in 2021 and 2020, respectively, according to Symphony Healthcare.
 We acquired SP-102 from Semnur Pharmaceuticals, Inc. ("Semnur") in March 2019 and are developing SP-102 to be an injectable viscous gel formulation of a widely used corticosteroid designed to address the serious risks posed by off-label epidural steroid injections ("ESI"), which are administered over 12 million times annually in the United States.
 See the section of this prospectus titled "Business - Material Agreements - Semnur Merger Agreement" for a description of our acquisition of Semnur and our ongoing obligations to Semnur's former equityholders.
 SEMDEXATM has been granted fast track designation by the FDA and, if approved, could become the only FDA-approved ESI for the treatment of sciatica.
 According to a report by Decision Resources Group, it was estimated that over 4.8 million patients would suffer from sciatica in the United States in 2022.
-SP-103 has also been granted fast track designation by the FDA and, if approved, could become the first FDA-approved lidocaine topical product for the treatment of acute LBP.
+SP-103 has also been granted fast track designation by the FDA and, if approved, could become the first FDA-approved lidocaine topical product for the treatment of chronic neck pain.
 We are developing SP-104 as a novel delayed-release formulation of low-dose naltrexone hydrochloride for the treatment of fibromyalgia, which remains a largely unmet medical need given the low response rates of commercially available therapies.
 Naltrexone is routinely used off-label to treat fibromyalgia.
 There are no low-dose formulations commercially available in the United States.
-Our patented formulation is designed to overcome undesirable effects of immediate release naltrexone, such as hyperalgesia. dysphoria, nausea, anxiety and insomnia.
-We believe our currently approved product and future product candidates, if approved, could uniquely address what we believe are the significant unmet needs of the targeted populations.
+Our patented formulation is designed to overcome undesirable effects of immediate release naltrexone, such as hyperalgesia, dysphoria, nausea, anxiety and insomnia.
+We believe our currently approved product and future product candidates, if approved, could address what we believe are the significant unme